BBrown4/ivao-sdk/README.md

 The IVAO-SDK is a wrapper for interacting with the IVAO API and pulling data from IVAO for use in any web app.

 ### Installation
-To get started using IVAO-SDK in your project, simply run the following command in your terminal:
 ```
 $ npm i ivao-sdk -D
 ```